JoshuaPlacidi/Fantasy-Football-Team-Predictions/README.md

 ## Selecting Optimal Teams

-Once predictions have been generated for each player in a gameweek, we then need to create an algorithm capable of selecting a subset of players (a team) that obey all FPL [restrictions](https://fantasy.premierleague.com/help/rules) and in which the sum of predicted points of all players is maximised.
+Once predictions have been generated for each player in a gameweek, we then need to create an algorithm capable of selecting a subset of players (a team) that obeys all FPL [restrictions](https://fantasy.premierleague.com/help/rules) and in which the sum of predicted points of selected players is maximised.
 After experimenting with different approaches, a [linear optimisation](https://en.wikipedia.org/wiki/Linear_programming) solution was implemented.
 The final algorithm takes a list of players and their predicted points and returns the optimal scoring FPL legal team.
 For example when given data for the 29th gameweek of the 2019/20 season, the following team is outputted:

 ![Gameweek 29 Selected Team](https://github.com/JoshuaPlacidi/FPL-Predictions/blob/master/Results/gw_29_selected_team.PNG?raw=true "Gameweek 29 Selected Team")